john2912/courses-test-sql-server-performance/chapter1.md

 --- type:NormalExercise lang:sql xp:100 skills:1 key:f402b5ae47
 ## Adding a table to a database

-Can we add a table to a database?
+Can we add a table to a database, and insert some data?

 **The CREATE TABLE step appears to be failing.** Should it have a different schema?